1. DEBT RELIEF

 There’s one other important requirement.
 You have to be up to date in your tax filings in order to qualify for one of these tax relief programs.

-These programs are not intended to be a substitute for filing your taxes.
-Only by being up to date with your tax filings can the full amount of your tax debt be established.
+These programs aren't intended to be a substitute for filing your taxes.
+Only by keeping up to date with your tax filings can the full amount of your tax debt be established.
 The payment plans are then based on that amount.

 What if You Don't Pay Your Taxes?